 Besides affecting yield and quality, black point on seeds can affect next year's crop by harboring fungi in the genus Alternaria, Cladosporium, Rhizopus (type of bread mold), and Fusarium.
-Some such as Fusarium sp., can cause root and crown rots or decrease germination if the embryos are infected.
+Some, such as Fusarium sp., can cause root and crown rots or decrease germination if the embryos are infected.

-Two wheat seed samples received at the Texas Plant Diagnostic Clinic in Amarillo in early October 2012 had black point.
+For example, wheat samples normally received at the Texas Plant Diagnostic Clinic in Amarillo in early October had black point.
 Three fungi were identified from the infected seed: Bipolaris sp., Nigrospora sp., and Alternaria sp.
-A seedling sample also processed in early October 2012 was found to suffer from seedling blight and three fungi were recovered: Bipolaris sp., Fusarium sp., and Rhizoctonia sp.
-Both seed and seedling samples came from the Central Texas Blacklands.
+Samples also processed in early October were found to have seedling blights and three fungi were recovered: Bipolaris sp., Fusarium sp., and Rhizoctonia sp.
+Samples can come from throughout the state.